topherCantrell/computerarcheology/content/TRS80/Pyramid/Code.md

 # Command 28: SaveGame

+Save 4F45 through 5047 That's one too many and picks up a byte from the ObjectDescriptions table (read only).
+The LoadGame code restores the first four bytes of this ObjectDescriptions table for some reason.

 ```code
 5654: 21 A0 7F        LD      HL,$7FA0            ; {+code.PS_BE} "READY_CASSETTE[CR]"
 5657: CD AE 45        CALL    $45AE               ; {code.PrintPacked} Print the message